-American Culture offers a general minor in addition to minors from our Latina/o Studies, Native American Studies, and Asian/Pacific Islander American Studies units.
+American Culture offers a general minor in addition to minors from our Latina/o Studies, Native American Studies, Asian/Pacific Islander American Studies, and Digital Studies units.
 The American Culture minor gives skills, information, and techniques from a wide variety of perspectives and disciplines.
 Students engage comparative ethnic studies, history, literature, film/media studies, religion, music, art, digital technologies, women's studies, folklore, sexuality studies, and ethnography.
 Our curriculum allows students a better understanding of the nation's diversity and the U.S.'s role in a global context.
-We explore what it has meant — and continues to mean — to claim to be an "American.
+We explore what it has meant — and continues to mean — to claim to be an "American."

 American Culture’s general minor is flexible to allow students to chart their own trajectory.
 Students should consult with the department’s designated advisor to discuss their interests and plan.